 - This period when an instructor or student is out should not exceed more than three weeks at a time. - The use of the online learning management system will only cover the lecture/didactic portion of the class.
-This online learning will not take the place of in-person, hands-on learning as required in the objectives of the course. - All students will have access to computers and other necessary technology from CPI that can be signed out if a student is unable to provide their own computer.
-They must contact the IT staff to indicate their need for these resources as soon as they know they will not be able to attend courses in person. - All students are introduced to the Google Classroom for their course in the first week of classes, where instructors help students understand how to use the online course.
-Resources for the course are stored there, and homework will be turned in online, so students are familiar with Google Classroom if a situation arises and they are unable to attend class in person. - For each week they are attending virtually, students will have a week and a half to make up work, unless it is the end of a term, which they will need to address with their instructor about earning an Incomplete.
+This online learning will not take the place of in-person, hands-on learning as required in the objectives of the course.

+Students who do not have access to computers and other necessary technology, can sign out this equipment from CPI.
+Students who need this material must contact the IT staff to indicate their need for these resources as soon as they know they will not be able to attend courses in person.

+- All students are introduced to the Google Classroom for their course in the first week of classes, where instructors help students understand how to use the online course.
+Resources for the course are stored there, and homework will be turned in online, so students are familiar with Google Classroom if a situation arises, and they are unable to attend class in person. - For each week they are attending virtually, students will have a week and a half to make up work, unless it is the end of a term, which they will need to address with their instructor about earning an Incomplete.
 For example, if a student misses two weeks, they will have three weeks to make up their hands-on work.
 There will be opportunities to make up missing time before and after regular course hours, or at a mutually agreed upon time between the instructor and the student. - These online practices are limited in duration, application, and in scope to only those students whose circumstances qualify. - This policy cannot be used to replace the entirety of the approved delivery method of a program.